2024 SEASON

 PS21 HOUSE BLEND: Brewed with Our Audiences in Mind

-Brewed especially for PS21’s audiences, each House Blend concert program is conceived for our acoustic space, bringing virtuosic, inventive musicians together in genre-defying musical mixes, with new collaborations specific to our moment, venue, and audiences, unique programs that can only be heard at PS21.
-Highlights include Bonnie Whiting performing Wang Lu’s Stages, with a stage design by artist Polly Apfelbaum; a Konus Quartett premiere; Conor Hanick in a program of Brahms and Ustvolskaya; and Gelsey Bell and Erin Rogers premiering Skylighght, for voice and saxophone.
+Curated for PS21’s audiences, each House Blend concert program is conceived for our acoustic space, bringing virtuosic, inventive musicians together in genre-defying musical mixes, with new collaborations specific to our moment, venue, and audiences, unique programs that can only be heard at PS21.
+Highlights include Conor Hanick playing the complete Piano Sonatas of Galina Ustvolskaya; Bonnie Whiting performing Wang Lu’s Stages, with stage design by artist Polly Apfelbaum then and Frederic Rzewski’s To the Earth; Hanick returning for a program of Xenakis, Bach, Ives, and Copland, with violinist Miranda Cuckson; Gelsey Bell and Erin Rogers premiering Skylighght, for voice and saxophone; and Patrick Higgins performing improvisations on works from his latest release, Versus; and pathbreaking bass-baritone Davóne Tines debuting Eastman Evensong, his suite of solo vocal works by Julius Eastman, developed in residency at PS21.

 PS21/PATHWAYS